segmentstream-com/segmentstream-com.github.io/_docs/datasources/google-ads.md

   <li><a href="#additional-transformation-settings">Additional transformation settings</a></li>
 </ul>

 Google Ads is an online advertising service developed by Google.
 With Google Ads, you can take advantage of online advertising to improve your internet marketing effectiveness.
-[Visit Website ▸](https://ads.google.com/home/)
+[Visit Website ▸](https://ads.google.com/home/){:target="_blank"}

-This document was last updated on April 8, 2020.
-If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, please [let us know](https://support.segmentstream.com/hc/en-us/requests/new)!

-### <a name="connecting-and-configuring"></a>Getting started
+## <a name="connecting-and-configuring"></a>Getting started

 1. Inside the admin panel go to **Google BigQuery ▸ Data Sources** page and click **Add data source**.
 2. Choose **Google Ads** from the list.